nightrad-io/llm-benchmarks/README.md

 | P6_heirloom_genealogy_synthesis | Multi-document entity resolution / cross-referencing |
 | P7_data_forensics_project_omega | Claim verification against a real dataset, fabrication detection |

+*Bonus cipher challenges are included in the 8-14 range incase you want to tune to cryptography*

 ## Grading standard (all prompts)

 A model's response is graded as the "core deliverable" being correct and not